yobasystems/alpine-xen-orchestra/README.md

 Alpine Linux is a Linux distribution built around musl libc and BusyBox.
 The image is only 5 MB in size and has access to a package repository that is much more complete than other BusyBox based images.
 This makes Alpine Linux a great image base for utilities and even production applications.
 Read more about Alpine Linux here and you can see how their mantra fits in right at home with Docker images.

 ## What is Xen Orchestra?
 Xen Orchestra provides a web based UI for the management of XenServer installations without requiring any agent or extra software on your hosts nor VMs.
 The primary goal of XO is to provide a unified management panel for a complete XenServer infrastructure, regardless of pool size and quantity of pools.
 For those seeking a web based replacement for XenCenter, Xen Orchestra fully supports VM lifecycle operations such as VM creation, migration or console access directly from a browser.
-Xen Orchestra extends the capabilities of XenCenter to also provide delegated resource access, delta backup, continuous replication, performance graphs and visualizations.
+Xen Orchestra extends the capabilities of XenCenter to also provide delegated resource access, delta backup, continuous replication, performance graphs and visualisations.

 ## Features

 * Minimal size only 198 MB and only 9 layers
 * Memory usage is minimal on Alpine rather than using Debian
-* Xen Orchestra version 5.22
+* Xen Orchestra version 5.47.0

 ## Architectures

 * ```:amd64```, ```:latest``` - 64 bit Intel/AMD (x86_64/amd64)
-* ```:i386```, ```:x86``` - 32 bit Intel/AMD (x86/i686)
 * ```:arm64v8```, ```:aarch64``` - 64 bit ARM (ARMv8/aarch64)
 * ```:arm32v7```, ```:armhf``` - 32 bit ARM (ARMv7/armhf)